monabf/structured_NODEs/README.md

-Code for the ICML 2022 submission: "Using what you know: Learning dynamics from partial observations with structured neural ODEs".
+Code for the paper: "Using what you know: Learning dynamics from partial observations with structured neural ODEs".
 \
 Contains tests with simulation and real data.
 The experimental data from the